zainy-477/Sustainable-Computing-Project/README.md

 To run each method on its own, simply execute the corresponding file (recomposition\_method.py, regression\_method.py, XGBoost\_method.py).
 Only the recomposition and nonlinear regression methods are used in final analysis, which takes place in power\_meter.py.
+This is because XGBoost exhibited significant overfitting and incurred a high computational cost.